McKinleyKeys/sunset-code/privacy-policy.md

 ## Information and Use

 Sunset Code does not collect or use any of your personal data.
-The data that it does collect (including, but not limited to, font and color scheme preferences) is not personal and is only stored locally on your computer.
-Sunset Code does not access the Internet and does not distribute this data to third parties.
+The data that it does collect (such as font and color scheme preferences) is not personal and is only stored locally on your computer.
+Sunset Code does not access the Internet and does not distribute any data to third parties.

 ## Future Amendments